 Outlaw Clint Hollister escapes from jail with the help of Marshal Jake Wade, because once Clint did the same for him.
 Jake left Clint just after, but Clint finds him back and forces Jake to...
 See full summary »

 Blaise Starrett is a rancher at odds with homesteaders when outlaws hold up the small town.
 The outlaws are held in check only by their notorious leader, but he is diagnosed with a fatal wound and the town is a powder keg waiting to blow.

 The naive cowboy Tod Lohman accidentally kills the son of the powerful land baron Hunter Boyd.
 Tod runs for his life, pursued by the dead man's vengeful brothers.
 Tod shelters on the ranch of Amos Bradley and he falls in love with his daughter Juanita.
 However, Tod is concerned that he'll eventually have to leave when his pursuers catch up with him.
 Written by

 According to myth, Dennis Hopper required 85 retakes for one scene, causing director Henry Hathaway to yell at him, "You'll never work in this town again!" and that it was ten years before Hopper obtained another major role.
-Don Murray recently confirmed that this never occurred, and in fact, Hopper worked steadily through the 1960s, including twice more with Hathaway: "The Sons of Katie Elder" in 1965 and "True Grit" in 1969.
+Don Murray, however, has stated that this never occurred, and in fact, Hopper worked steadily through the 1960s, including twice more with Hathaway: The Sons of Katie Elder (1965) and True Grit (1969).
 See more »

 See more »

 24 of 25 people found this review helpful.